dllrun/foam-extend-general-contact/README.md

 multiple solid bodies (e.g., particles) in contact.
 It also provides the coupling of the thermal contact boundary condition for one-to-one contacts (currently, no multiple solid bodies are allowed).

+XXX detail on which solvers were improved

 <br/>
 <hr>

 ## 2. Documentation
-The documention provides guidelines on how to install this foam-extend code library.
+The documention below provides guidelines on how to install this foam-extend code repository.
 Please follow the link to the instruction for installation given below:

 * [Installation](howToInstall.md)